Last Updated on November 6, 2025 by shawnshealth

 You may be able to bench press a car, but that doesn’t mean you’re fit for the apocalypse.
 Gym workouts can tend to focus on isolated muscle groups, but survival fitness requires functional full-body movements.
 The real test of your fitness comes from activities like running, climbing, crawling, or carrying heavy loads over long distances—actions that your typical gym routine normally doesn’t fully prepare you for.

 To be clear, I’m not in the least knocking gym workouts, power lifting, bodybuilding, etc. Anything you do to get off the couch and to better yourself is way better than the average person today, and there are some VERY awesome benefits to hitting the gym.
-In the context of this article, however, we are focused more on traits that are conducive to survival, the apocalypse, the zombie apocalypse, wild cannibal clown invasion, vampires, or just that there has been an ice storm, and the electricity is out for two weeks.
+In the context of this article, however, we are focused more on traits that are conducive to survival, the apocalypse, the zombie apocalypse, wild cannibal clown invasion, vampires, or just that there has been an ice storm, and the power is out for two weeks.

 2. Cardio & Stamina Matter More Than You Think